pandiansaravana497-cloud/JKFLIPFLOP-USING-IF-ELSE/README.md

 ![WhatsApp Image 2025-12-06 at 11 45 44 AM](https://github.com/user-attachments/assets/5709628e-ad4f-4338-881a-49c8f1a92228)

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:PON SARAVANA PANDIAN B RegisterNumber:25005762
 */

 **RTL LOGIC FOR FLIPFLOPS**